gin-gonic/gin/README.md

 Gin is a web framework written in Golang.
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity, you will love Gin.
 [Check out the official web site](http://gin-gonic.github.io/gin/)

+##Gin is new, will it be supported?

+Yes, Gin is an internal project of [my](https://github.com/manucorporat) upcoming startup.
+We developed it and we are going to continue using and improve it.

+##Roadmap
+- Performance improments, reduce allocation and garbage collection overhead
+- Fix bugs
+- Ask our designer for a cool logo
+- Add tons of unit tests and benchmarks
+- Improve logging system
+- Improve JSON/XML validation using bindings
+- Improve XML support
+- Improve documentation
+- Add more cool middlewares, for example redis catching (this also helps developers to understand the framework)
+- Continuous integration

 ## Start using it
 Run: